gatsbyjs/gatsby-functions-beta/examples/google-auth/README.md

 2.  **Get Google Oauth Credentials.**

     There are **2** environment variable you'll need to add your project to propertly run the starter:
-    - `GATSBY_GOOGLE_CLIENT_ID`: Fetch the ClientId from the newly created OAuth 2.0 Client ID.
+    - `GOOGLE_CLIENT_ID`: Fetch the ClientId from the newly created OAuth 2.0 Client ID.
 Yuo can find it in the [Google Credentials Console](https://console.cloud.google.com/apis/credentials)
-    - `GATSBY_COOGLE_CLIENT_SECRET`: Fetch the Client Secret from the newly created OAuth 2.0 Client ID.
+    - `COOGLE_CLIENT_SECRET`: Fetch the Client Secret from the newly created OAuth 2.0 Client ID.
 Yuo can find it in the [Google Credentials Console](https://console.cloud.google.com/apis/credentials)

     You'll want to add these as environment variables when deploying to Gatsby Cloud.
 Don't forget to add them to the Preview variables if you plan to add a CMS preview integration.